Rewilding my mind, muscles and tastebuds with AliKats in France

 On our final hike we were joined by mountain guide, Neil, who spoke to us of the healing powers of forest bathing, showed us how to estimate a tree’s age and cheerfully informed us of medicinal properties of the various tiny flowers and plants that carpeted the mountainside.

 Perhaps it was the majestic scenery, perhaps it was gentle coaxing from Caitlin who had an easy knack of seeing deep within us, helping us unearth what we needed in that moment.
-Or maybe it was it the warm acceptance of my companions on the retreat, but I felt I was expanding (and not only thanks to Rochelle’s divine four course dinners) and growing stronger.
+Or maybe it was it the warm acceptance of my companions on the retreat, but I felt I was expanding (and not only thanks to Rachelle’s divine four course dinners) and growing stronger.

 On our first day, walking in silence by the river, tuning into nature’s ‘mirror’ for insights, I’d found I was focusing on tree roots and rocks.
 After a year of upheaval, I was craving stability.